Tom Brennan (barge): Construction

-Tom Brennan was built in early 1949 by the South Australian Harbors Board in response to a proposal by the stock agency, Dalgety & Co.
+Tom Brennan was built in early 1949 by the South Australian Harbors Board in response to a proposal by the stock agency Dalgety & Co.
 Ltd for a ferry to move people and goods across Cooper Creek at the Kopperamana Crossing on the Birdsville Track when creek was in flood.

-It is described as being “a steel punt with airtight tanks, powered by a 4 horse power outboard motor.”
-The vessel was named after Mr. T. R. Brennan, the Livestock Manager with Dalgety & Co.
-Ltd, who is attributed as having the idea to provide a ferry service.
+It is described as being a "steel punt with airtight tanks, powered by a 4 horse power outboard motor".
+The vessel was named after Mr T. R. Brennan, the Livestock Manager with Dalgety & Co.
+Ltd, who is credited with having the idea to provide a ferry service.

 Career

 It was finished in May 1949 and was delivered by Dalgety & Co.
 Ltd by rail to Marree where it was collected by Tom Kruse who was the mail contractor for the area between Marree and Birdsville.
-The barge was reported as being in constant use for the first three years of service; in particular, the “Copper Crossing was impassable for six months” in 1949.
+The barge was reported as being in constant use for the first three years of service; in particular, the Cooper Crossing was impassable for six months in 1949.

 The barge was featured in The Back of Beyond, the 1954 documentary produced by John Heyer, being used by Tom Kruse and a passenger to move goods across a flooded creek.

 In either 1960 or 1963, it was replaced with a larger vessel capable of transporting both stock and vehicles operated by either one of the following South Australian government departments - the Engineering and Water Supply Department or the Highways Department.